YingChen94/YingChen94.github.io/_posts/2024-08-14-reading-list.md

 - Waples RS.
 2015.
 Testing for Hardy–Weinberg proportions: have we lost the plot?
 Journal of Heredity 106(1):1-19. [link](https://doi.org/10.1093/jhered/esu062)

+### How to estimate effective population size?

+- Pudovkin AI, Zaykin DV, Hedgecock D. 1996.
+On the potential for estimating the effective number of breeders from heterozygote-excess in progeny.
+Genetics 144(1):383-387. [link](https://doi.org/10.1093/genetics/144.1.383) &nbsp; &nbsp; ***heterozygote-excess method***

 ### How to interpret STRUCTURE or ADMIXTURE results?

 - Porras-Hurtado L, Ruiz Y, Santos C, Phillips C, Carracedo Á, Lareu MV.
 2013.
 An overview of STRUCTURE: applications, parameter settings, and supporting software.
 Frontiers in Genetics 4:1-13. [link](https://doi.org/10.3389/fgene.2013.00098)